The Moab Stele

-The Moabites were an especial threat because in many ways their culture was very similar to the Israelites.
+The Moabites were an especial threat because their culture was similar to the Israelites in many ways.
 The language of the Moab Stele indicates it is very similar to ancient Hebrew – the two populations could probably have talked with each other without a translator.

-This similarity in language and some aspects of culture posed a serious threat to the identity of the Israeli people.
-There was the danger that Israel would become assimilated into the Moabite culture and their identity subsequently lost.
-This would naturally have had devastating consequences in that Christ was to be a Jew and if no Jews, what of Christ?
+This similarity in language and some aspects of culture seriously threatened the Israeli people’s identity.
+The danger was that Israel would assimilate into the Moabite culture, losing their identity.
+This would naturally have had devastating consequences in that Christ was to be a Jew, and if no Jews, what of Christ?

-Likely this threat was the reason why so many Jewish prophets railed against Moab, and why descendants resulting from a marriage between these two populations would not be allowed into Hebrew settlements.
+Likely this threat was why so many Jewish prophets railed against Moab and why descendants resulting from a marriage between these two populations would not be allowed into Hebrew settlements.

 Description of Biblical Events

 The stele portrays three historical events in the life of the Moab nation.
-The inscription has significant consistency with the Biblical narrative; several events, names, and places which are mentioned in the stele are also mentioned in the Bible.
+The inscription is consistent with the Biblical narrative; several events, names, and places mentioned in the stele are also mentioned in the Bible.

 Mesha is mentioned in the Bible in 1 Kings 3:4; “Now Mesha king of Moab was a sheep breeder, and he had to deliver to the king of Israel 100,000 lambs and the wool of 100,000 rams.”
 The Moab god Chemosh is also mentioned in multiple places in Scripture

-Moab is described as being subject to the Biblical King Omri of Israel (the father of Ahab) as the result of anger from the god Chemosh.
-The stele also mentioned many places in Israel such as Nebo and Gad, that also appear in Scripture.
+Moab is described as subject to the Biblical King Omri of Israel (the father of Ahab) due to anger from the god Chemosh.
+The stele also mentioned many places in Israel, such as Nebo and Gad, that also appear in Scripture.